SyedaRaahimaBatool/ClassificationAlgorithm/README.md

-# Topic: Artificial Intelligence
+# Classification Algorithm in Artificial Intelligence

-# Description: How we Achieved each Task?
+## Description:

 In this project, we implement three classifications techniques